trippdavis/Pokedex-Day2/README2.md

     var content = JST['pokemonDetail']({pokemon: pokemon});
 ```

+In the snippet above, we are _rendering_ the template and passing
+`pokemon` as a _local variable_ to the template.
+If this succeeds,
-In the snippet above, content will be the entire HTML content of the
+`content` will be the entire HTML content of the
 rendered template.
 We should be able to put content directly into the
 `html` of some element without problem.